ChristianGaetcke/snipe-it/Client/Windows10/README.md

 ## Windows client

 ### Building the Win Client
+#### Add API key and base-URL

-Then edit the file `inventory.ps1` to at least contain the api-key and the Base-Url of your Snipe-IT installation.
+Edit the file `inventory.ps1` to contain the api-key and the Base-Url of your Snipe-IT installation.
 ```
 $apiKey=""    <-your Snipe-IT Key should go here>
-$baseUrl=""   <-your Snipe-IT Base URL should go here>
+$baseUrl=""   <-your Snipe-IT Base URL should go here, without trailing slash>
 ```
+#### en-/disable GUI
+You can fully disable the GUI by changing `$enableGUI="1"` to `$enableGUI="2"`, but be aware, that the asset-tag will be pulled from the hostname, no user will be created and therefore no email will be assigned.
+#### en-/disable automatic tagging
+Additional to that, you can disable the manual entry of the asset tag, if you are sure your machines have been assigned the proper hostname while they were rolled out.
+To do that, you need to change `getTag="1"` to `getTag="0"`

+#### adding additional fieldsets
 Assuming you already have created the extra Fieldsets in Snipe-IT, you'll need to update them in `inventory.ps1` as stated in the examples:
 ```
 Fieldset-ID: